 For an upscale lodging option while you're doing your activities in Cozumel for kids, consider staying at the InterContinental Presidente Cozumel Resort Spa.
 This 4.5 star hotel has shopping onsite, a private beach, and a spa to pamper yourself.
 There's also a gym and other outdoor activities available.
 A buffet breakfast is offered at a cost.

-Families will enjoy this hotel because there are several room options that sleep four or six people.
+Families visiting Cozumel with kids will enjoy this hotel because there are several room options that sleep four or six people.
 Extra beds are available for free.
 And rooms come with free WiFi.

 Families looking for a home-like experience while doing their activities in Cozumel for kids should consider staying at Casa Colonial.
 This colorful hotel offers villas that sleep 4, 8, or 12 people.
 While the property is not located right on the beach, it's a great choice for large families!

 Villas come with multiple bedrooms, living room with tv, kitchen, and outdoor access.
 They also come with free WiFi.
 The property has an outdoor pool, free parking on-site, and a spa that offers massages.
-Families can also get babysitting for a cost.
+Families traveling to Cozumel with kids who are very young can also get babysitting for a cost.

 Another villa option for families is Villas El Encanto.
 This hotel is located closer to the beach and offers apartments and family cabins for families of four or five.
 The tropical style grounds offer a great retreat after a full day of activities in Cozumel for kids!

 Rooms have free WiFi.
 They also have microwaves and fridges.
 Some of the rooms are wheelchair accessible as well.
 The property has a few outdoor pools, an art gallery, and laundry facilities.
-The hotel also offers a beach shuttle for a cost.
+The hotel also offers a beach shuttle for a cost - perfect for beach outings during your trip to Cozumel with kids.

 Cozumel is full of fun things to do for kids and families.
-From learning about the island’s history, to exploring the beautiful waters that surround the island, families will want to pack in as much as they can into a visit to Cozumel.
+From learning about the island’s history, to exploring the beautiful waters that surround the island, families will want to pack in as much as they can into a visit to Cozumel with kids.

 As you’re exploring the many things to do in Cozumel with kids, be sure to brush up on some basic Spanish phrases for travel as well.
 This will make your experience in Cozumel so much more worthwhile.